How it Works - Steps in the Garden Design Process

 Constructing the Garden

 At this stage there are a number of options: you may wish to do the work yourself or arrange for a landscape contractor to construct the garden.
-I can help with this process by putting the work out to tender on your behalf, and overseeing the project through to completion.
+I can help with this process by putting the work out to tender on your behalf, and oversee the project through to completion.
 This will involve arranging quotes from one or more landscape companies, meeting the contractors on site to talk through the proposals and producing any specification documents and marking out diagrams as required.
-On site project management will include site visits at marking out stage and during construction to ensure the plan is being followed accurately.
+On site project monitoring will include site visits at marking out stage and during construction to ensure the plan is being followed accurately.